 No Hoof – No Horse!

-For more than 40 years, NAHEF has been Mr. Goode’s dream and he always knew that when time allowed, he would create an organization that focused on the needs he encountered first hand through his professional career.
-In 2006, his vision became reality when Mr. Goode started NAHEF.
+For more than 40 years, NAHEF has been Mr. Goode’s dream.
+He always knew that when time allowed, he would create an organization that focused on the needs he encountered first-hand throughout his professional career.
+In 2006, his vision became reality when Mr. Goode founded the NAHEF.

-It is with great pride, honor, and excitement that Mr. Goode is preparing all the set-up and perusing donations and grants to bring this program to fruition.
-Mr. Goode and NAHEF thank you deeply for your interest in this program and look forward to bringing many years of equine education to the Native American population throughout the United States.
+Now, it is with pride, honor and enthusiasm that Mr. Goode is energetically developing and improving courses and programs for NAHEF.
+The foundation is always seeking donations and grants to sustain and grow this program.
+Mr. Goode and NAHEF thank you deeply for your interest in this dream and look forward to bringing many years of equine education to the Native American population throughout the United States.